 Factors to consider when choosing a POS system

 Choosing a POS system is a big deal because it can shape how you run your business day-to-day.
 From handling transactions to syncing with other tools you use, the right POS setup makes everything smoother.
+For an in-depth checklist on making the best choice, check out our guide on how to evaluate a POS device.
 Here are a few things to keep in mind as you shop around:

 Transaction volume